When you sell with a company you find on our site, we may earn a small commission. This never influences our rankings or advice.

 -

-What to know about discount real estate agents in Minneapolis
+What to know about discount real estate brokers in Minneapolis

 - Minneapolis discount real estate brokers offer a similar range of services and support as conventional realtors for a lower price.

-- Consider a discount realtor if saving on real estate commission fees is a top priority, but you still want a real estate agent to guide and support you through the process.
+- Consider a discount real estate broker if saving on real estate commission fees is a top priority, but you still want a real estate agent to guide and support you through the process.

-- Discount realtors sometimes handle more customers at once to offset their lower rates.
+- Low commission realtors sometimes handle more customers at once to offset their lower rates.
 Some sellers say this can lead to less hands-on, personalized service compared to a conventional realtor.

 - We recommend sellers with more complicated properties or circumstances stick with conventional realtors with experience that fits their needs.
 (Try Clever: list with top full-service realtors, get up to 50% off their typical rate.)

-- That being said, discount brokerage service models and customer experiences vary widely, which is why thoroughly interviewing and vetting any agent is so important.
+- That being said, discount realtor service models and customer experiences vary widely, which is why thoroughly interviewing and vetting any agent is so important.

 Pros